bash /etc/init.d/timekeeper start

 In the file, column 1 is the absolute UTC timestamp from the time source in seconds since midnight January 1 1970.
 Column 2 is the estimated local time offset as of that update.
 The second column gives a good indication as to the quality of the sync that TimeKeeper has, and will converge shortly after TimeKeeper starts.

-For more details on the log file contents, refer here.
+For more details on the log file contents, refer to the “File formats” section.

 If this file is not being updated, it’s likely that firewalls are preventing receipt of network data, or there is some configuration issue reported in /var/log/timekeeper.